Simply enter your details in the enquiry form to start personalising your experience or if you have any questions about booking this tour.

 After lunch, we will be picked up by our private vehicle to begin the journey back to Cusco.
 We should arrive back at your hotel between 6 and 7 PM.

-Ruperta and her family will share a fascinating demonstration of traditional weaving techniques, offering a rare chance to explore the Andean customs and way of life passed down for generations.
+After a home-cooked breakfast, Ruperta and her family will share a fascinating demonstration of traditional weaving techniques, offering a rare chance to explore the Andean customs and way of life passed down for generations.

 We will get a glimpse of their everyday routines, from farming to crafting intricate textiles, and discover the deep bond they hold with their land.
-Hands-on activities include working with natural dye plants, interpreting symbols in their woven clothing, and even shearing alpacas—practices steeped in centuries of tradition.
+Hands-on activities include working with natural dye plants, interpreting symbols in their woven clothing, and even shearing alpacas -practices steeped in centuries of tradition.

 At midday, we will enjoy a hearty, homemade lunch with our hosts, followed by a warm farewell.
 We will leave around 3:30 PM, arriving back at your hotel in Cusco between 6:30 PM and 7 PM.